Shrimp RisottoPosted: July 13, 2018

-Risotto is very easy to make (and very hard to mess up) and it always seems to impress.
+Risotto takes a little time, but is very easy to make (and hard to mess up) and it always seems to impress.
 You can add a variety of ingredients to a basic risotto recipe to create endless combinations.
 Shrimp is my favorite, but I also like mushroom, or a combination of fresh vegetables.
 It’s a great way to incorporate seasonal vegetables into your menu.
 Asparagus and baby peas in the spring.
 Corn, tomato, and zucchini in the summer.
 Wild mushrooms in the fall.
 Winter squash in winter.
 It’s all good.

 1 cup arborio rice